alistanis/cf_parameter_generator/README.md

 # cf_parameter_generator
-Do you need to write a ton of CloudFormation instead of Terraform for some reason?
-(I may have an obvious bias in favor of Terraform) Is it annoying to have to type ParameterKey and ParameterValue a million times and copying the Parameter names into a parameters file?
+Do you need to write a ton of CloudFormation?
+Is it annoying to have to type ParameterKey and ParameterValue a million times and copying the Parameter names into a parameters file?
 Well, now you don't have to.

 Get it: `go get -u github.com/alistanis/cf_parameter_generator ./...`